 The way that CBD interacts with the endocannabinoid system in the body does not lead to addiction.
 The endocannabinoid system has receptors all over the body, including within the central nervous system.
 While CBD does interact with these receptors in some capacity, it doesn’t directly bind to them.
 In fact, CBD is thought to reduce the breakdown of the endocannabinoids that the body naturally produces.

-While legal CBD products can include trace amounts of THC up to the legal limit of 0.2%, this will never be enough to cause any intoxicating or addictive effects.
+While legal CBD products can include trace amounts of THC up to the legal limit of 0.2% (this is covered in our article on where you can buy CBD), this will never be enough to cause any intoxicating or addictive effects.
 In fact, there’s no evidence to suggest that any legal CBD products are addictive in any way.